- CATCH A CAT

 What is the Transit District?

 The transit district includes Savannah, unincorporated Chatham County, and a portion of Garden City.
-Citizens within the Transit District pay a modest transit tax in order to offset part of the cost for providing this vital service to the community.
+Property owners within the transit district pay a tax to offset part of the cost of this vital community service.

 What are the independent municipalities in Chatham County that do not participate in the Transit District?

-Bloomingdale, Pooler, Port Wentworth, Thunderbolt, Tybee, Vernonburg, and part of Garden City have opted not to be part of the Transit District and are therefore not served by CAT buses for the most part.
-Exceptions include portions of Garden City, Pooler, and Thunderbolt served by CAT as we travel through to surrounding areas.
+Bloomingdale, Pooler, Port Wentworth, Thunderbolt, Tybee Island, Vernonburg, and part of Garden City have opted not to be part of the transit district and are therefore not served by CAT buses.

 How is CAT governed?